FACS in Medical Terms

-Many doctors and other medical professionals have a string of abbreviations after their names to indicate their credentials, areas of specialization and certifications.
+Many doctors and other medical professionals have a string of abbreviations after their names to indicate their credentials, areas of specialization and certifications from medical school.
 Most of us recognize “M.D.” and “D.D.S.” as “medical doctor” or “doctor of dental surgery.”
 However, some of the others have little meaning to those outside the medical profession.
 One such acronym is FACS.

 What Does It Mean?

-FACS is an acronym for Fellow of the American College of Surgeons, an indication that the bearer of such a title is a member of the American College of Surgeons (ACS).
+The letters FACS stand for an acronym of Fellow of the American College of Surgeons, an indication that the bearer of such a title is a member of the American College of Surgeons (ACS).
 The ACS is a professional organization that was established in the early 20th century “to improve the quality of care for the surgical patient by setting high standards for surgical education and practice.”

 Roughly 20% of all U.S. medical doctors are members of the American Medical Association, but you won’t find AMA or any variant thereof after their names.
 So what makes membership in the ACS such a prestigious matter that it warrants this distinction?
 When you see FACS after a surgeon’s name, it signifies that the surgeon has passed muster with the organization and meets its stringent standards in the areas of education and training, competence as a surgeon, professional credentials and ethical conduct.